NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 Five documentation paths for self-employed Austin borrowers: conventional with tax returns, bank statement, P&L only, 1099 only, and asset depletion.
 I run all five to find the one that closes.

 A self-employed mortgage in Austin is any residential mortgage where qualifying income comes from a business the borrower owns, a 1099 contracting relationship, or another non-W-2 source.
 Documentation paths split between conventional (two years of personal and business tax returns, calculated with Fannie Mae or Freddie Mac worksheets) and non-QM programs (bank statement, P&L only, 1099 only, asset depletion).
-Why it matters in Austin: heavy tax write-downs that benefit a business owner in April reduce the income a conventional underwriter can use in October.
-The right structure on day one determines whether the file closes at all.

 Key facts